zamanianlab/ZamanianLabDocs/docs/protocols/General/NCBI_Data_Upload/NCBI_Data_Upload.md

     ![Project Info](img/project_info.png)

 8. Complete the BioSample Type section.
 Consult previous BioSamples for guidance.
-For example, previously deposited *Biomphalaria glabrata* samples have been designated as “Model organism or animal” (red arrow).
+For example, previously deposited *Biomphalaria glabrata* samples have been designated as “Model organism or animal” (red arrow) while our *Brugia malayi* use the "Invertebrate" designation.
 To the best of your ability, attempt to maintain consistency with deposited samples from similar sources.

 9. In the BioSample Attributes section, download the provided Excel file and complete it.
-To save, click File > Save As... and choose File Format: Tab delimited Text (.txt).

     ![BioSample Attributes](img/biosample_attributes.png)

-10. In the BioSample Attributes section, click “Choose File” and select the previously saved .txt file.
+10. In the BioSample Attributes section, click “Choose File” and select the previously saved Excel file.
 Click “Continue” after the file finishes uploading.

 11. Complete the SRA Metadata section.
 The filenames should match the preloaded filenames.